Schedule a Consultation: (973) 274-5200

-Change in Circumstances: Modifying Child Support under a PSA
+Change in Circumstances: Modifying Child Support Under a PSA

 Child support orders may be modified upon a prima facie showing of changed circumstances under Lepis v.
 Lepis, 83 N.J.
 139 (1980).
 New Jersey courts have recognized (1) increases or decreases of the supporting spouse’s income, (2) changes in expenses necessary to raise a child, (3) increases or decreases in parenting time, and (4) job loss as a few examples warranting a change in child support obligations.
 Even where child support is agreed upon in a Property Settlement Agreement (PSA), if circumstances have changed in such a way that strict enforcement of the PSA would no longer be equitable, a court remains free to alter prior arrangements.
 Avelino-Catabran v.
 Catabran, 445 N.J.
 Super.
 574, 590 (App.
 Div.
 2016).
 The following case illustrates how a court in New Jersey is likely to interpret changed circumstances when a parties’ PSA already addresses the issue of child support and when it can be modified.